 - Interventional Radiology: M-F: 7:30a – 4p, Weekends and Holidays: on-call

-- Board certification required
+- Board certification required with EM experience

 - ATLS, PALS, ACLS, BLS certifications as well as Medical Command required